John Wilkes: Outlaw

 Wilkes and Thomas Potter wrote a pornographic poem dedicated to the courtesan Fanny Murray entitled "An Essay on Woman" as a parody of Alexander Pope's "An Essay on Man".

 Wilkes's political enemies, foremost among them John Montagu, 4th Earl of Sandwich, who was also a member of the Hellfire Club, obtained the parody.
 Sandwich had a personal vendetta against Wilkes that stemmed in large part from embarrassment caused by a prank of Wilkes involving the Earl at one of the Hellfire Club's meetings; he was delighted at the chance for revenge.
 Wilkes had frightened Sandwich during a seance put on by the club.
 Sandwich read the poem to the House of Lords in an effort to denounce Wilkes's moral behaviour, despite the hypocrisy of his action.
 The Lords declared the poem obscene and blasphemous, and it caused a great scandal.
 The House of Lords moved to expel Wilkes again; he fled to Paris before any expulsion or trial.
 He was tried and found guilty in absentia of obscene libel and seditious libel, and was declared an outlaw on 19 January 1764.

 Wilkes hoped for a change in power to remove the charges, but this did not come to pass.
 As his French creditors began to pressure him, in 1768 he had little choice but to return to England.
 He returned intending to stand as a Member of Parliament on an anti-government ticket; the government did not issue warrants for his immediate arrest as it did not want to inflame popular support.

 Wilkes stood in the City of London and came in bottom of the poll of seven candidates, possibly due to his late entry into the race for the position.
 He was quickly elected as a Radical Member of Parliament for Middlesex, where most of his support was located.
 He surrendered himself to the King's Bench in April.
 On waiving his parliamentary privilege to immunity, he was sentenced by Judge Joseph Yates to two years and fined £1,000; the Lords' sentence of outlawry was overturned.

 When Wilkes was imprisoned in the King's Bench Prison on 10 May 1768, his supporters gathered nearby on St George's Fields, London, chanting "No liberty, no King."
-Troops opened fire on the unarmed men, killing seven and wounding fifteen, an incident that came to be known as the Massacre of St George's Fields.
+Troops opened fire on the unarmed men, killing several of them and wounding fifteen, an incident that came to be known as the Massacre of St George's Fields.
 The Irish playwright Hugh Kelly, a prominent supporter of the government, defended the right of the army to use force against rioters, which drew the anger of Wilkes' supporters and they began a riot at the Drury Lane Theatre during the performance of Kelly's new play A Word to the Wise, forcing it to be abandoned.